le-quentin/CocoBot/README.md

 > docker run -e BOT_TOKEN=<token> ghcr.io/le-quentin/cocobot:latest
 ```

 ...with `<token>` obviously being your bot secret token (I recommend using an env var set in your shell startup files, to avoid printing the secret in your shell's history).
+For a list of env vars for bot configuration, see [bot configuration section](#configuration)

 `latest` is the last stable release.
 If you want a specific version, checkout [releases](https://github.com/le-quentin/CocoBot/releases), every release has a matching docker image tag.